General Information

 All candidates applying to either the Pharmacy or Nutrition undergraduate program must complete this online test in order for their application to be considered.
 Test dates are as follows:

-March 5, 2024 - 4:00 p.m.
-CST
+• Oct 16, 2024 - 4:00 PM CST

-April 9, 2024 - 6:00 p.m.
-CST
+• Oct 16, 2024 - 6:00 PM CST

 Personal Video Interview

-There will be no face to face interviews.
+There will be no face-to-face interviews.
 Once you have applied and paid the application fee, you will receive instructions for accessing the video interview process (sometime mid-January).
 If you do not receive instructions for accessing the video interview process by end of January, please contact our office at (306) 966-6368 or by email at pn-admissions@usask.ca

-The video interview must be conducted between mid-January and Sunday, March 31, 2024.
+The video interview must be conducted between mid-January and March 31, 2025.
 An internet connected computer with a functioning webcam and microphone or smart phone is required.

 Items Required to Complete Your Application

-Effective immediately, the application fee is now $125
+The application fee is $125

-1. Online Application (Open November 1, 2023) - Click here to apply
+1. Online Application - Opens November 6, 2024 - Click here to apply

 (Note: This site will take you to the RMS recruitment and admissions database.
-Once you create a new account, you will then be able to submit an application to either pharmacy or nutrition.)
+Once you create a new account, you will then be able to submit an application to either Pharmacy or Nutrition.)

-IMPORTANT: Deadline to apply including payment - March 15, 2024, 4:30 p.m.
+IMPORTANT: Deadline to apply including payment - March 15, 2025, 4:30 p.m.
 Saskatchewan time (CST)

 2. Test of Critical Skills – See above

-3. Submission of Transcripts – deadline June 1, 2024 (College of Pharmacy and Nutrition, University of Saskatchewan, 107 Wiggins Road, Saskatoon, SK, S7N 5E5).
+3. Submission of Transcripts – deadline June 1, 2025 (College of Pharmacy and Nutrition, University of Saskatchewan, 107 Wiggins Road, Saskatoon, SK, S7N 5E5).
 If the post-secondary institution allows official transcripts to be emailed, they can be sent directly to pn-admissions@usask.ca

-4. Personal Video Interview - Between mid-January and March 31, 2024
+4. Personal Video Interview - Between mid-January and March 31, 2025

 5. Choosing an Admission Category: You may apply to ONE of the following categories: